 Drone.
 By Scott Chitwood.
 Illus by Randy Kintz and Gary Henderson.
 Red 5 Comics, paper, $9.95, (9781926513010).
 Computer hackers hack in to a military computer program for drones to watch a battle.
 They accidentally witness a terrorist takeover of the drones and are the only ones able to help.

 Girl in Dior.
 By Annie Goetzinger.
-Illus by author.
-NBM, hardcover, $27.99, (9781561639144).
+Illus by the author.
+Nantier Beall Minoustchine Publishing, hardcover, $27.99, (9781561639144).
 A young fashion journalist in Paris 1947 gets an inside perspective on the House of Dior when an assignment to cover a fashion show turns into a life-changing dream job.

-Hawkeye Vol. 3: LA Woman.
+Hawkeye, vol. 3: LA Woman.
 By Matt Fraction.
 Illus by Annie Wu and Javier Pulido.
-Marvel, paper, $15.99 (9780785183907).
+Marvel Comics, paper, $15.99, (9780785183907).
 Kate Bishop heads to Los Angeles to get away from New York life and Clint Barton – but not away from trouble.

 Henni.
 By Miss Lasko-Gross.
 Illus by the author.
 Z2 Comics, paper, $19.99, (9781940878027).
 A humanoid race with cat-like features maintains a strict patriarchal society, but Henni refuses to accept the rules that subjugate her.

 Howtoons: [Re]Ignition, vol. 1.
 By Fred Van Lenti.
-Illus by Tom Fowler, Jordie Belaire.
+Illus by Tom Fowler and Jordie Belaire.
 Image Comics, paper, $9.99, (9781632150561).
 Tuck and Celine must work together to save their parents and the world using science and everyday objects.

 Junior Braves of the Apocalypse, vol. 1: A Brave is Brave.
-By Greg Smith.
-Illus by Greg and Michael Tanner.
-Oni Press, hardcover, (9781620101445).
+By Greg Smith and Michael Tanner.
+Illus by Zach Lehner.
+Oni Press, hardcover, $19.99, (9781620101445).
 The Junior Braves of Tribe 65 just finished a weekend camping trip, only to return to a town in ruins, their families missing, and the streets filled with wandering mutants.

 Justice League United, vol. 1: Justice League Canada.
 By Jeff Lemire.
 Illus. by Mike McKone.
-DC, hardcover, $24.99, (9781401252359).
+DC Comics, hardcover, $24.99, (9781401252359).
 Adam Strange discovers mysterious alien activity in northern Ontario leading to an impromptu formation of a new International Justice League.